Drive Safe this Winter

 Could you stop in time?

 There are some tell-tale signs that your brakes need an inspection, for example vibrating, spongy or slow responding brake pedal, strange sounds or difficult handling when applying pressure to your brakes.
 If you are experiencing any of these it's best to have a qualified mechanic check it out.
-Brake inspections form part of our 65 Point Safety Check, so if you have concerns call us today and book in.
+Brake inspections form part of our 65 Point Vehicle Inspection Report, so if you have concerns call us today and book in.

 It's dangerous to drive on bald or incorrectly inflated tyres.
 Now is the time to take a good look at your tyres.
 If you spot uneven tyre wear, this could indicate that your shock absorbers or some other vital part of your steering and suspension systems are due for service or replacement.
 Find out more about the components that affect your tyre wear on the links below: